EpistemicPolymath/PolymathicalBot/README.md

 - **!fr** - Ryuji Sakamoto says "for real!"
 - **!soradies** - Sora Dies, unfortunately.
 - **!yoshi** - Yoshi says it's name.
 Because, Yoshi.
+- **!reset** - Sora reminds me that it is over...
+Use this to get me to reset runs.
+I have difficulty letting go.

 ## Modz Commands
 - **!multitwitch** - create a multitwitch for potential races.
 Usage: !multitwitch user1/user2/user3